trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDetailedMacroFunctionDoc.rst

 TRIBITS_PACKAGE()
 -----------------

-Macro called at the very beginning of a ${PROJECT_NAME} package's top-level CMakeLists.txt file.
+Macro called at the very beginning of a package's top-level CMakeLists.txt file.

 Usage::